MohamedRagaab/Flutter-Raodmap/README.md

     A stateless widget can only be drawn once when the Widget is loaded/built.
   * StateFull Widget
     The Stateful widget is mutable that's why it can be drawn multiple times within its lifetime.
 A stateful widget has the following lifecycle stages:

     <div align='center'>
 <img height="600px" src="https://user-images.githubusercontent.com/38363762/116098098-1234ca00-a6ab-11eb-837d-466775527e9d.PNG">
 <hr/>
 </div>

+   There are multiple methods that recall the build method:
+    * initState() => This is the first method called when a stateful widget is created after the class constructor.
+    * didUpdateWidet() => If the parent widget change configuration and has to rebuild this widget.
+But it's being rebuilt with the same runtimeType, then didUpdateWidget()                               method is called.
+The framework updates the widget property of this state object to refer to the new widget and then call this method with the previous                           widget as an argument.
+    * setState() => This method is called from the framework and the developer.
+We can change the internal state of a State object and make the change in a function that you                         pass to setState().